wttech/TestWarez2016/README.md

 </suite>
 ```

-Run it performing maven command inside `aet-test` directory using command line:
+Run it executing the following maven command inside the `aet-test` directory using the command line:

 `mvn aet:run`

-This action will execute `check` suite.
+This action will execute the `check` suite.
 You can learn more about running suites in [AET wiki](https://github.com/Cognifide/aet/wiki/RunningSuite).

-While running a suite you should see its progress in the console.
-It looks like this:
+While running the suite you should see its progress in the console.
+It may look as follows:

 ```
 [INFO] ********************************************************************************